Myles Straw Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 7.3 K/9, the third-worst in MLB.
+- The Tigers pitching staff is 28th in the league with a collective 7.3 strikeouts per nine innings.

-- The Tigers have the 29th-ranked team ERA across all MLB pitching staffs (5.88).
+- The Tigers' 5.88 team ERA ranks 29th across all MLB pitching staffs.

-- Tigers pitchers combine to surrender 25 total home runs at a clip of 1.8 per game (second-most in baseball).
+- Tigers pitchers combine to allow 25 total home runs at a clip of 1.8 per game (third-most in the league).

-- The Tigers will look to Boyd (0-1) in his third start of the season.
+- Boyd (0-1) gets the starting nod for the Tigers, his third this season.

-- In his last time out -- in relief on Saturday -- the lefty tossed 2/3 innings against the San Francisco Giants while surrendering hits.
+- The left-hander last appeared in relief on Saturday, when he threw 2/3 innings against the San Francisco Giants while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.